dmbarbour/glas/docs/GlasNamespaces.md

 It is feasible to introduce an NSOp for annotations, but I don't see any need for it.
 The simplicity and guaranteed termination when evaluating NSOp reduces need for annotations to control, precisely optimize, or debug the intermediate states.
 Annotations are instead represented within definition or namespace layers.

-### Lists?
-Other Layers.

-We can model lists as namespace components that define 'head' and 'tail', where 'tail' is either empty or another list.
-Access to to the third element in the list would be `.tail.tail.head`.
-An underlying data representation could feasibly compress long bitstring paths such as `(.tail)^N`.
-But this is very awkward and undermines most benefits of namespaces (e.g. cannot override an unstable location).

-Instead, where we want lists of definitions, it might be better to rely on the ability to construct a list via repeated overrides of a definition, each referencing the prior definition.
-Alternatively, we could construct an ambiguous definition then reflect on the final List of Def with a little support from the abstract assembly.